Death certificate

 Eddie August Schneider's (1911–1940) death certificate, issued in New York.

 A death certificate is either a legal document issued by a medical practitioner which states when a person died, or a document issued by a government civil registration office, that declares the date, location and cause of a person's death, as entered in an official register of deaths.

 An official death certificate is usually required to be provided when applying for probate or administration of a deceased estate.
 They are also sought for genealogical research.
-The government registration office would usually be required to provide details of deaths, without production of a death certificate, to enable government agencies to update their records, such as electoral registers, government benefits paid, passport records, transfer the inheritance, etc.
+The government registration office would usually be required to provide details of deaths, without production of a death certificate, to enable government agencies to update their records, such as electoral registers, government benefits paid, passport records, transfer the inheritance, etc. Death certificates typically include a medical certificate of cause of death collecting information for disease prevention and health policy.
+The recommended international format for this certificate is established by the World Health Organization (WHO) and applies uniformly across member states.
+The World Health Organization's ICD-11 Reference Guide provides the authoritative specification for its design and completion.
+Extensive detail is also available in the format of a manual for medical certification.